eficode-academy/terraform-fundamentals/05-Setup VM Using Terraform.md

 }
 ```

-Apply configuration

-`terraform apply`
+*Deploys a Linux virtual machine for each client using the network interface defined above.
+It specifies VM properties such as size, user credentials, associated network interfaces, and OS image details.*

 ### 4\.
 Deploy Server VM

-**Create `01-deployserver.tf`**:
+#### Creating `01-deployserver.tf`:

+**Purpose of Configuration:**

-Set up a server VM with a static public IP and verify the configurations as follows:
+This configuration sets up a server VM with a static public IP, ensuring that it has a fixed entry point for network communications, which is essential for server roles.

+**Configuration Explained:**

+**Resource Block: Public IP**

 ```
 resource "azurerm_public_ip" "server" {